tcbyrd/java_sdk_doc/README.md

 ```

 ### Manual
-Download Jar file from ... and put it in your classpath.
+Download `.jar` file from ... and put it in your classpath.

 #### Dependencies
 * io.github.openfeign **feign-core** 9.5.0